MattDemers/MattDemers/README.md

 You can find my work at https://mattdemers.com ✍🏻<br >
 More of my links are at https://onemorematt.com 🔗<br >
-I stream video games at https://twitch.tv/mattdemers 👾
+I stream video games at https://twitch.tv/mattdemers 👾 I write a biweekly newsletter about esports and stream culture at https://plusheart.substack.com 📩